SAP/openui5-docs/docs/Step_4_Add_a_Back_Button_to_Not_Found_Page_66670b0.md

 </mvc:View>
 ```

 In the `NotFound` view, we set the property `showNavButton` of the `MessagePage` control to `true` to automatically display the *Back* button.
 We also add an event handler function `onNavBack` to the `navButtonPress` event of the control.
 The `onNavBack` function will handle the actual back navigation.
 We could directly add this function to the view’s controller.
 However, we are smart enough to anticipate that we might need the same handler function for different views.
-DRY \("Don’t Repeat Yourself"\) is the right approach for us, so let’s create a `BaseController` from which all other controllers will inherit.
+DRY \(“Don’t Repeat Yourself”\) is the right approach for us, so let’s create a `BaseController` from which all other controllers will inherit.

 ***